ShreyaAnand1810/Students_Score_Prediction/README.md

 ## 🎬 Demo

-- **The app allows you to**:Input hours studied and other features. , Click Predict to see the estimated score. , Visualize relationships between features and scores through interactive charts.
+- **The app allows you to**:
+- Input hours studied and other features.
+- Click Predict to see the estimated score.
+- Visualize relationships between features and scores through interactive charts.